FOUNDATION IN FAMILY THERAPY

 a foundation in family therapy.
 Participants will gain an

-revolutionary step in psychotherapy; family dynamics; the role of
+psychotherapy; the importance of family dynamics; the role of

 intergenerational dynamics in the family structure; the